irtika98/smart-biosensor/README.md

 The project is ongoing, and our next goal is to build a neural network, train it on the T/C intensity ratio vs concentration data and make it predict the concentration from the T/C intensity ratio(obtained above) of the input image.
 Deploy the model to an app and make it make real-time predictions.

 ### Steps to run the backend (For Linux/Mac OS).
-- Create a virtual environment to install the necessary python packages.
+- Create a virtual environment to install the necessary Python packages.
 - Install `venv` to create a virtual environment using the command:- `pip install virtualenv`
 - cd into a directory of your choice to create the virtual environment(Desktop in this example):- `cd ~/Desktop`
 - To create a new virtual environment, use the command:- `virtualenv dip --python=python3.10`.
 Here `dip` is the name of your environment, you can use any name instead.